 You will need to apply for consent from the building control department of your local authority before beginning your installation works.
 Your local authority will make a charge when inspecting the completed works.

 Your contractor will be able to advise you which Competent Person Scheme he is a member of.
 Before agreeing or making any payment to the contractor for the intended works, it is always best to independently verify with the scheme directly that a valid membership is held for the contractor.
+You can call our office or use the consumer search facility on our website here.

 All homeowners having replacement windows and door installations fitted after 1st April 2002 are required to have a Building Regulation Compliance Certificate for their completed works.
 It is important that you can produce a Building Regulation Compliance Certificate to show that installation complied with the building regulations at the time the work was carried out.
 If the installation does not comply with building regulations, the work will not be legal and you could be prosecuted and fined up to £5000.